haykh/push.py/README.md

 python command-line implementation of popular pusher algorithms for charges in electromagnetic fields.

+> you may run the same setups as shown during the lecture using the `./run.sh [NUMBER]` script.

 ### usage

 first deploy the virtual python environment and install all the dependencies: